mwiens91/sm64-route-optimizer/README.md

 - omitting times for cap stars precludes stars which require that cap from being included in the route[^cap-stage-assumption]

+[^cap-stage-assumption]:
-[^cap-stage-assumption]: The program assumes that if we're getting a cap (e.g., the wing cap), we're also getting the 8 red coin star on the cap stage (e.g., the "Tower of the Wing Cap" star).
+    The program assumes that if you're getting a cap (e.g., the wing cap), you're also getting the 8 red coin star on the cap stage (e.g., the "Tower of the Wing Cap" star).
 A consequence of this is that if a cap stage star is not included in a route or is excluded through either not having a time or a command line argument, then all stars it is a prerequisite for are also excluded.

 > [!TIP]
 > How you record and enter data is up to you.
 That said, I'd recommend